 Finding the right roadmap can be tricky as it depends on your product, your team, and who is going to be viewing your roadmap.
-To simplify things here’s some guidance on how to select the right product roadmap for your team.
+To simplify things, here’s an overview of the different types of product roadmap, and some guidance on how to select the right one for your team.

 What is a product roadmap?